 Find a pillow that contours to the curves of your neck and shoulders.

 Of course, a mattress that is too firm is likely to have the same effect, since it puts too much pressure on your hips and shoulders, causing your mid-back to hover uncomfortably over your bed.
 If you’re a back sleeper, opt for a mattress that is soft enough to allow the small of your back to rest comfortably on the bed, but isn’t so soft that your hips sink further than your shoulders.
-The perfect firmness level will depend on your weight and height as well as your sleep position, so don’t be afraid to ask a sleep specialist if you aren’t sure.
+The perfect firmness level will depend on your weight and height as well as your sleep position, so don’t be afraid to ask a sleep specialist if you need expert advice.

 Eat a light dinner.